-- 5.9673 The existing Roose sand quarry, which lies on the other side of the road to this allocated Area of Search, has a planning permission that expires in May 2029.
-However, land and mineral ownership issues have been able-difficult for the existing quarry; previously, the owner would only allow the operator a licence to extract on a year at a time basis, but this has recently been extended to 10 years. - 5.974 The site lies 870 metres from the Morecambe Bay SAC, SPA and Ramsar.
-The relevant conservation objectives of these European Wildlife Sites and, more specifically, the South Walney and Piel Channel Flats SSSI, relate to maintaining in, or restoring to, favourable condition the habitats of inlets and bays, saltmarsh, littoral sediments and rocks, shingle, sand dunes and lagoons. - 5.9875 The built complex of a power station and gas terminals and the existing quarry lie between the Area of Search and the European Sites.
+- 5.96 The existing Roose sand quarry, which lies on the other side of the road to this allocated Area of Search, has a planning permission that expires in May 2029.
+However, land and mineral ownership issues have been difficult for the existing quarry; previously, the owner would only allow the operator a licence to extract on a year at a time basis, but this has recently been extended to 10 years. - 5.97 The site lies 870 metres from the Morecambe Bay SAC, SPA and Ramsar.
+The relevant conservation objectives of these European Wildlife Sites and, more specifically, the South Walney and Piel Channel Flats SSSI, relate to maintaining in, or restoring to, favourable condition the habitats of inlets and bays, saltmarsh, littoral sediments and rocks, shingle, sand dunes and lagoons. - 5.98 The built complex of a power station and gas terminals and the existing quarry lie between the Area of Search and the European Sites.
 It is considered unlikely that silt laden water would flow from a new quarry or that any restoration proposals for the site would have an adverse impact.
 Any planning permission would be likely to include relevant requirements in relation to these matters.
-There would also be potential to enhance wildlife interests in a restoration scheme.
+There would also be potential to enhance wildlife interests in a restoration scheme. - 5.99 It is considered that this site would not adversely affect the integrity of the SAC, SPA or Ramsar.

-5.9976 It is considered that this site would not adversely affect the integrity of the SAC, SPA or Ramsar.
+5.100 There is continuing quarrying at the existing Roose site, and if the Area of Search is quarried, there is likely to be a short overlap between the new quarry becoming

-- 5.10077 There is continuing quarrying at the existing Roose site, and if the Area of Search is quarried, there is likely to be a short overlap between the new quarry becoming established and the existing one ceasing production and entering restoration.
-A proposal was submitted to the Infrastructure Planning Commission in 2012 for a new, biomass power station, which would replace the nearby existing gas one.
-However, this proposal was withdrawn and the power station closed at the end of 2013; planning permission was granted in 2014 for its demolition.
-The Publication version of the Barrow in Furness Local Plan (2016) Review 1996 to 2006, identifies land around the gas terminal for energy industry related uses, but no proposals have been identified; in their Issues and Options paper in 2015, the Borough Council have retained this allocation. - 5.101 Recent engineering work at the gas terminals to the west of the currently operating Roose sand quarry, has led to consolidation of gas processing at the north terminal, and this is likely to have increased the health and safety risks at both the terminal and quarry.
+- established and the existing one ceasing production and entering restoration.
+The pre-Submission version of the Barrow in Furness Local Plan (2017) identifies land around the gas terminal for energy industry related uses, but no proposals have been identified. - 5.101 Recent engineering work at the gas terminals to the west of the currently operating Roose sand quarry, has led to consolidation of gas processing at the north terminal, and this is likely to have increased the health and safety risks at both the terminal and quarry.
 The results of the new safety case for gas processing, being prepared for the Health & Safety Executive, are not scheduled for issue until some time in 2017.
 This consolidation, and perhaps future operations on the terminals estate, may impact upon the feasibility of both the existing quarry and the Preferred Area (site M27) allocated to the south, to be worked for sand and gravel.
 Site M12 may come forward for consideration sooner than anticipated.
-At the present time, no proposals have been identified that require consideration of cumulative impacts.
-It is considered that the integrity of the SAC would not be adversely affected by cumulative impacts.
 Once details are known, and if they put measures in place to mitigate cumulative effects, it is considered that the integrity of the EWSs would not be adversely affected